SCIENCE CORNER FAQ

 Engine Oil is derived from base stocks.
 The base is modified with additives to produce lubricants with desired properties.
 A base stock oil with no additives will not perform well.
 Base stocks are classified by the American Petroleum Institute (API) and fall into five categories.

-GROUP I AND GROUP II – mineral oils commonly known as “conventional oils” which are derived from processed crude oil.
+GROUP I AND GROUP II – mineral oils are commonly known as “conventional oils,” which are derived from processed crude oil.

 GROUP IV-this is synthetic oil, known as Polyalphaolefin (PAO).

-GROUP V-this is synthetic stock oil other than PAO’S and include esters and other compounds.
+GROUP V-this is synthetic stock oil other than PAOs and includes esters and other compounds.